MelB-tran/CodeLearning/Design Patterns/SolidPrinciples.md

 ### Responsibilities
 *definition* changes in behavior from client's pov - a reason to change, difference in usage scenarios
+Mapping:
+Requirements changes => responsibilities
+More responsibilities => more likelihood of change
+Multiple responsibilities within a class => ?
+More classes a change affects => more likely change will introduce errors

 ### Problem analysis
 walk through a program that uses classes that depend on other parent classes, where the classes using them do not necessarily use, so any changes have a higher likelihood of introducing issues to the whole program.